Kana Watanabe

 Kana Watanabe (渡辺華奈, Watanabe Kana) is a Japanese mixed martial artist.
 She is competing in the Flyweight division of Bellator MMA.
 Kana Watanabe spent most of her career fighting in her native Japan, until she began fighting in Bellator MMA.

-As of December 13, 2022, she is #7 in the Bellator Women's pound-for-pound Rankings and #2 in the Bellator Women's Flyweight Rankings.

 Judo

 She started judo at the age of seven at Rinkai Juku.
-In his third year at Shibuya Kyoiku Gakuen Shibuya Junior High School, he competed in the 63kg category at the National Junior High School Judo Tournament, but lost in the third round.
+In his third year at Shibuya Kyoiku Gakuen Shibuya Junior High School, he competed in the 63 kg category at the National Junior High School Judo Tournament, but lost in the third round.
 In her first year at Shibuya Kyoiku Gakuen Shibuya High School, she placed fifth at the National High School Championships, and in her second year she competed in the Kinwashi-ki competition, reaching the finals along with Nakamura Misato, a year her junior, but lost to Saitama Sakae High School, placing second.
 At the Inter High School Championships, she finished second in the individual competition, losing in the final to Wada Mami, a junior at Okatoyo High School, and third in the team competition.
 In the team competition at the National High School Championships, she played well with Nakamura and reached the final, but lost to Sanda Shosei High School, finishing second In her junior year, she won the Asian Junior Championships, but finished third at the All Japan Junior Championships.

 In 2007 she went on to Tokai University, where she won the All-Japan Junior Championships in her freshman year.
 When asked by fellow judo player Nozomi Hirai, two years her senior, why Watanabe was nicknamed Pato, she tricked them into believing for several years that her real name was half-white, "Kana Watanabe Patricia".
 In reality, she was only called Pato because she looked like a parrot named Patricia that a friend of hers had.
 In her junior year, she placed fifth at the Kodokan Cup and competed in the weight division in her senior year, but lost in the first round to Ryotokuji Gakuen staff member Mie Tanaka in the Tomoe nage.
 She placed third in the student weight division.